resource0x/concert0x/doodle-script.md

 Doodle script is a notation for music programming.
 Designed as a learning tool for experimenting with melodic/rhythmic patterns.
 Implemented as part of midi-chat web application.

+For the explanation of basic concepts and terms used in this write-up please refer to (yet-to-be-recorded) tutorial on youtube.

 ## Motivation

 The intent of this notation is to allow position- and scale- independent encoding of melodic patterns.
-E.g. given note d4 in D minor scale, we can interpret the sequence `c#4 d4 f4 a4` as follows: let d4 be our anchor note.
+E.g. we can interpret the sequence `c#4 d4 f4 a4` as follows: let d4 be our anchor note; let D minor be our current scale.
 We are forming the sequence of the following notes:

-1) half-tone down from the anchor 2) the anchor 3) chord note up from the anchor 4) another chord note next to the note 3.
+1) half-tone down from the anchor
+2) the anchor
+3) chord note up from the anchor
+4) another chord note next to the note 3.

 Thus, we generalized the pattern by encoding it in position-independent manner, so it can be applied to different notes of the same or different scale.

-Using doodle notation, the pattern can now be written as: `T/-1c T +1k +1k` (anchor T is taken from the context, it carries information about the note AND the scale - see details below).
+Using doodle notation, the pattern can now be written as: `T/-1c T +1k +1k` (anchor T is a parameter, it carries information about the note AND the scale - see details below).
 Basically, the pattern is represented as 1-parameter function (with parameter T).
-As an example, when we apply the pattern to T=a4 over F major, we get a sequence `g#5 a5 c6 f6`, and so on.
+As an example, when we apply the same pattern to the note T=a4 over F major, we get a sequence `g#5 a5 c6 f6`, and so on.

 ## Hello, World